Major Change: Substitution of a Ball Always Allowed When Taking ReliefGolf's New Rules

 Reasons for Change:

-The requirement to use the original ball in some relief situations but not others is confusing, hard to remember and leads to unnecessary penalties.
+The previous requirement to use the original ball in some relief situations but not others was confusing, hard to remember and lead to unnecessary penalties.
 Taking a consistent approach that always allows a player taking relief the choice to substitute a ball or use the original ball is much simpler.

 There is no need for a different procedure based on whether the player is taking relief with penalty or without penalty.

-This will also draw a clearer and more intuitive line between when substitution is allowed in returning a ball to play and when the original ball must be returned to play:
+This also draws a clearer and more intuitive line between when substitution is allowed in returning a ball to play and when the original ball must be returned to play:

-- Substitution will be allowed only when a player is taking relief under any Rule – that is, when the player is required or allowed to play the next stroke from somewhere other than where the original ball came to rest.
+- Substitution is allowed only when a player is taking relief under any Rule – that is, when the player is required or allowed to play the next stroke from somewhere other than where the original ball came to rest.

-- Substitution will not be allowed when a ball was lifted or moved, and the Rules require it to be replaced on its original spot – in that case, the original ball must still be used (unless it cannot be recovered with reasonable effort and in a few seconds).
+- Substitution is not allowed when a ball was lifted or moved, and the Rules require it to be replaced on its original spot – in that case, the original ball must still be used (unless it cannot be recovered with reasonable effort and in a few seconds).